CQLyu/CQLyu.github.io/research.md

-## The impact of halo assembly history on galaxy evolution
+## The Impact of Halo Assembly History on Galaxy Evolution

 **In Lyu et al. (2023), we investigate the impact of halo assembly history on galaxy stellar mass growth history and quenching history for central galaxies.** It has been established in previous decades that the growth of galaxy stellar mass is tightly related to the assembly of their host dark matter halos from both observational and theoretical perspectives (Wechsler et al. 2018).
 However, the secondary effect of the galaxy-halo connections still remains elusive in observation.